gridpoint-com/svg_island/README.md

 notes:
 meks

-As a brief intro to Tailwind, it is a utility-first CSS framework that can be used without leaving your HTML, or in our case our HEEX templates.
+As a brief intro to Tailwind, it is a utility-first CSS framework that can be used without leaving your HTML or Phoenix HEEX templates.
 One of Tailwind's newer features is the "just-in-time" compiler which we take advantage of here to style SVG elements.
 The JIT generates styles on-demand instead of generating everything in advance at initial build time.
-This allows us to add arbitrary values and styles without writing custom CSS using the square bracket notation.
+This allows us to add arbitrary values and styles without writing custom CSS.

 ---